IchigoJam/MML/README.md

-# MML
+# MML.js

-MML is library of the music macro language on IchigoJam.
+MML.js is a library of the music macro language on IchigoJam.

 ## demo